informalsystems/hermes/.github/ISSUE_TEMPLATE/rust-update.md

 - [ ] Update the version in `rust-toolchain.toml`.
 - [ ] Run `cargo clippy --all-features --fix`, review and commit the automatic fixes, and fix all reported lints.
+Try to resolve the root causes for the lints rather than silencing them with `#[allow(...)]`.

 ## Update the MSRV (optional)